 Of all the tools in the actor’s toolbox, improv skills (and training) are among the most crucial for all sorts of jobs.
-Whether you’re a classically trained actor aiming to branch out, a beginner trying to have fun onstage, or a professional comedian making your mark on the local scene, here are eight great places to practice the art of improvisation.
+Whether you’re a classically trained actor aiming to branch out, a beginner trying to have fun onstage, or a professional comedian making your mark on the local scene, here are several great places to learn the art of improvisation.

-The PIT teaches, develops, and presents some of the best original comedy in New York City.
+The Peoples Improve Theater (also known as The PIT) teaches, develops, and presents some of the best original comedy in New York City.
 A wide variety of classes appeal to students of all types, including an excellent program for aspiring sketch writers.
 Start with basics such as the Joy of Improv, or check out workshops including Basics of Sketch Comedy ones specifically made for female comics!

 Hudson Valley Improv